 - Sometime people try to use the wrong user account. for the basic AWS AMI the user is ec2-user .
 For other Linux distributions or custom AMIs the default username may be different (root, ubuntu, bob, etc) but you will not have to worry about that until you are much more proficient.

 - From time to time someone accidentally types -1 instead of -i .
 The -1 forces the SSH session to use the old SSH v.1 version.
 Which is no longer supported.
 Take a few minutes to read of the MAN page to understand what you have accidentally called.

-here is a good short video that take a broader look at SSH and will help you better understand the what the elements do and a bit more about the background.
+Here is a couple of good short video that take a broader look at SSH and AWS Session Manager which may will help you better understand the what the elements do and a bit more about the background.

 You might also want to look at using AWS Session Manager.
 It offer both centralized access and a more secure connection to internal system without a Bastion host/jump box.